Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Applications and Deployment

 Using these memory records, Memory Bear enables holistic personalized learning.
 For knowledge-level adaptation, if a student repeatedly struggles with quadratic formula problems, the system first provides a derivation video, then foundational practice, and finally interest-linked applied exercises (e.g., computing the vertex of a basketball trajectory).
 For instructional adaptation, the system modifies teaching pace and modality based on learning behaviors.
 For emotional support, it offers encouragement and adaptive difficulty for frustrated learners, and extension tasks for advanced learners.

-A/B testing on an online education platform with 1,000 middle-school students demonstrates Memory Bear's effectiveness: test scores improved by an average of learning persistence ( $\geq 30$ consecutive study days ) increased from 50\% to 70\%;

-days) increased from 50\% to 70\%; and lower-achieving students saw average improvements of 18\%.
-Teachers reported a 60\% reduction in personalized lesson- planning time due to Memory Bear's learning analytics reports.
+A/B testing on an online education platform with 1,000 middle-school students demonstrates Memory Bear's effectiveness: test scores improved by an average of learning persistence ( $\geq 30$ consecutive study days ) increased from 50\% to 70\%.
+Students with lower initial performance showed particularly strong improvement, with average gains of approximately 18\%.
+In addition, teachers reported a 60\% reduction in personalized lesson- planning time due to Memory Bear's learning analytics reports.

 Experts highlight that Memory Bear enables ``personalized learning at scale'' by remembering each student's uniqueness.
 As the technology advances, it is expected to support cross-subject learning analytics and lifelong learning archives, enabling a transformation from ``standardized education delivery'' to ``personalized educational empowerment.''